 RESP is a great program for parents or grandparents who are looking to give their kids or grandchildren a head-start in life by investing in building their post-secondary education funds.

 Without an RESP, a child who wants to secure a post-secondary degree have the option of getting student loans to finance their education or they can have their parents dip into their home equity or try and work their way throughout their university years, hoping that they earn enough to pay for their tuition fees.

-Just like any future financial obligations, the cost of a post-secondary degree or at least part of it can be financed by planning ahead, by saving an elected amount on a consistent basis, by taking advantage of compounded growth as well as the underlying government grants that your children’s RESP account receive simply by saving for your children’s education in the right account.
+Just like any future financial obligations, the cost of a post-secondary degree can be financed by planning ahead; by saving an elected amount on a consistent basis, taking advantage of compounded growth as well as the underlying government grants that your children’s RESP account receive simply by saving for your children’s education in the right account.

 This will lessen or completely eliminate the financial stress on your children when it’s time for them to take the steps toward their post-secondary education.

-Most people never really think of retirement until it’s about time for them to retire, not realizing that the best time to start investing for retirement is the moment they earn their first paycheck.
+Most people never really think of retirement until it’s about time to retire, not realizing that the best time to start investing for retirement is the moment they earn their first paycheck.

 Now, don’t be too hard on yourself if you think you’ve missed this because almost all hardworking Canadian professionals do.

-We have to understand that the Canadian government pensions are never meant to fully replace our active income, it’s rather designed to supplement our own retirement funds and not the other way around.
+Understand that Canadian government pensions are never meant to fully replace our active income; rather it is only designed to supplement our own retirement funds and not the other way around.